 Come meet the pioneers in this in-depth documentary, and take a journey back to the earliest days of beer’s flavorful revival, from its grassroots renaissance to today’s Craft Brewing Revolution...

-LATEST PROJECT UPDATE: The first of six episodes of the documentary will debut December 2020 (Los Angeles premier), with the remaining episodes to be released monthly in 2021, respectively.
+LATEST PROJECT UPDATE: The theatrical documentary will debut in 2021 (a Los Angeles premier), and shortly thereafter, to be released in episodic-form.
 The complete six-part episodic series will be viewable via digital streaming.